Should You Install Soapstone Countertops? The Pros and Cons

 Natural stone countertops are on the top of many homeowner wishlists when remodeling the kitchen.
 Granite and marble are often the number one and two choices for natural stone among homeowners and interior designers.
 Both are beautiful, durable, and can add a luxurious look to your kitchen.

 However, if you are looking for a beautiful material that will give your kitchen a unique look, consider soapstone.
-Soapstone is a natural material whose unique properties have caused it to be used in homes for centuries as countertops, fireboxes, fireplace surrounds, and sinks.
+Soapstone is a natural material whose unique properties have caused it to be used in homes for centuries as countertops, fire pits, fireplace surrounds, and sinks.
 It offers homeowners a beautiful milky appearance that gives it a rustic feel compared to the more urban look of granite or slate.
 However, when oiled, soapstone takes on a dark, luxurious look with contrasting natural veining that gives it a sophisticated movement.

 Both homeowners and designers who have discovered soapstone love the natural charm, look, and feel that soapstone countertops bring to the kitchen.
 In this post, we will look at the pros and cons of soapstone countertops to help give you a better understanding of this beautiful material!